arduosoft/RawCMS/README.md

 ### PHASE 3 - Ready to send rocket on Mars
 - [ ] Expose with Odata
 - [ ] Test and client sample
-- [ ] design UI for schema managment
+- [ ] design UI for schema management
-- [ ] design UI for data managment
+- [ ] design UI for data management

 ## License